softprops/devtogo/README.md

 This will scan the current working directory for articles: markdown documents containing frontmatter describing metadata about the article. devtogo uses the **`title`** frontmatter field as a unique identifier to compare existing remote content.

-When it can't resolve an article by title it uploads it.
-When it can, it compares content and uploads local copy if the content of the local copy differs.
+When it can't resolve an article by title it uploads it, assuming its a new article.
+When it can, it local and remote compares content and uploads local copy if the content of the local copy differs.

 > you can use the `published` frontmatter to indicate if and when an article should be published by default articles are saved as drafts only you can see.
 Setting published to true will publish articles.